Learning More About Cocaine Withdrawal Symptoms

 Physical Cocaine Withdrawal Symptoms

 During the cocaine withdrawal process, you will also experience physical symptoms.
 Cocaine is a stimulant that increases the amount of a naturally occurring chemical in the brain called dopamine.
 Dopamine makes you feel happy and more alert.
-When you use cocaine, this chemical is increased and floods into your system, creating a sense of euphoria you get.
+When you use cocaine, this chemical floods into your system, creating the sense of euphoria you feel.

-Since cocaine affects the brain and central nervous system, your body will experience the following symptoms:
+Since cocaine affects the brain and central nervous system, your body may experience the following symptoms:

 • Increased hunger